-These flourless brownies are very high in fibre due to the sweet potato, carob and flax.
+These flourless brownies have three great sources of fibre, from sweet potato, carob and flaxseed.
 They are also a source of healthy fats, no matter if you choose olive oil, grass-fed butter or coconut oil.
-Take this recipe a step further and slather them in ginger scented almond butter frosting!
+Take this recipe a step further and slather them in almond butter frosting!

 Sweet Potato Carob Brownies

 - 2 1/2 cups (350 grams) raw sweet potato (any colour will do—about 1 whole medium potato)

 - 1 tsp baking powder

 - 1 cup carob powder (raw or roasted)